LaMitaOne/LaMitaOne/README.md

 (but with skia4delphi it looks much cooler)

 Lots of prototypes, but a bit more than only basics mostly... :D some just trys if I can get it done, but still surely usable for some to learn and get some beautiful things done faster :)

+"The engine is not the framework.
+The engine is the code you write."
+John Carmack

 🎮 Skia4Delphi Games (each one file, no ext engine):
    2D Platformer https://github.com/LaMitaOne/Skia_PlatformerGame
    2D Lemmings/Worms/Portal/Touch hybrid https://github.com/LaMitaOne/SkiaLemmings